shower/shower/packages/core/README.md

 * IE9
 * …

-All bug reports should be addressed to [Issues](http://github.com/pepelsbey/shower/issues)
+Please address bugs and your suggestions to [Issues](http://github.com/pepelsbey/shower/issues)